lifaon74/observables/examples/02-create-notifications-based-event-listener.md

   .on('mousedown', (event: MouseEvent) => { // great way to chain listeners
     console.log(`mousedown => y: ${event.clientY}`);
   }); // INFO: the observers are automatically activated with 'on'
-  // note that if we use 'on' we need to deactivate the observers though observable.observers when releasing some resources !
+  // note that if we use 'on' we need to deactivate the observers using observable.clearObservers() when releasing some resources !
 ```